-Battle Royale Mode: 10-Player Sudoku Showdown
+Battle Royale Mode: The Shared-Grid Sudoku Race

 How Battle Royale Mode Works